OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Runbook Log](runbook-log.png "Runbook Log")

-Runbooks are a useful way to automate tasks that should not be done as part of a release.
-Examples include updating databases, switching off and on servers, patching software and more.
+Runbooks are a helpful way to automate tasks that are not part of a release.
+Examples include updating databases, switching off and on servers, patching software, and more.

-Upon success, the web application should now be deployed to your Azure Web Application.
-Check by going to [your-site].azurewebsites.net where you will see the following page:
+Check your application by going to [your-site].azurewebsites.net where you will see the following page:

 ![Deployed Application](deployed-application.png "Deployed Application")

 Well done!
 You have taken a preexisting project and deployed a package to an Azure web application through Octopus Deploy.
-This deployed application can now be shared to other members of your company to teach them how to deploy their own Octopus Deployments.
+You can share this with other company members to teach them how to deploy their own Octopus Deployments.